holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/05_primm/lesson_plan_day_2.md

 ## Essential Questions

+- What techniques help humans learn best?
 - What is the best way to approach new software?
-- What is recursion and why is it useful?

 ## Lesson Plan

 ### Setup

-- `purpose_of_grades.docx` printed out
+- None

 ### Actual Lesson